-EBITDA is defined as net earnings (loss) attributable to Quad common shareholders, excluding (1) interest expense, (2) income tax expense (benefit) and (3) depreciation and amortization.
+EBITDA is defined as net earnings, excluding (1) interest expense, (2) income tax expense and (3) depreciation and amortization.
 EBITDA margin represents EBITDA as a percentage of net sales.
 EBITDA and EBITDA margin are presented to provide additional information regarding Quad's performance.
 Both are important measures by which Quad gauges the profitability and assesses the performance of its business.
-EBITDA and EBITDA margin are non-GAAP financial measures and should not be considered alternatives to net earnings (loss) as a measure of operating performance, or to cash flows provided by operating activities as a measure of liquidity.
+EBITDA and EBITDA margin are non-GAAP financial measures and should not be considered alternatives to net earnings as a measure of operating performance, or to cash flows provided by operating activities as a measure of liquidity.
 Quad's calculation of EBITDA and EBITDA margin may be different from the calculations used by other companies, and therefore, comparability may be limited.

-EBITDA and EBITDA margin for the year ended December 31, 2021, compared to the year ended December 31, 2020, were as follows:
+EBITDA and EBITDA margin for the year ended December 31, 2022, compared to the year ended December 31, 2021, were as follows: